 The first step to treating dry skin is cleansing without drying.
 We love clean and with a few cleansing ‘tweaks’ you can have really clean AND really moist skin.

 Dry Skin Cleansing 101.
-The big point here is mild cleansers, sparingly applied and totally rinsed off with warm water!
+The big point here is that you need to use mild cleansers, sparingly applied, and totally rinsed off entirely with warm water!

 Harsh foamy soaps strip your skins protective natural oils.
 Hot water makes this worse in the same way it’s better for washing greasy dishes.
 As your skin loses its oils it becomes even more sensitive to drying out from contact with harsh soaps, more vulnerable to chapping from the weather and more likely to be irritated by harsh chemicals that you can normally tolerate like house cleaners.
 The end result is itchy, dry, chapped skin.

-Use only mild cleansers for your winter skin care such as,
+The best mild cleansers for your dry skin care:

-- Soap-less cleansers that clean without the irritating foaming ingredient sodium laurel sulfate.
-Toleraine Cleanser is an excellent example of a non-foaming ‘soap-less’ cleanser.
-Sodium laurel sulfate is the foaming agent in cleansers and has other names including sodium laureth sulfate, ammonium laurel sulfate.
-Adding oil to a harsh foaming cleanser doesn’t compensate for its irritating effects so don’t be fooled by fancy claims.
+- Know Adding oil to a harsh foaming cleanser doesn’t compensate for its irritating effects so don’t be fooled by fancy claims.
 If your skin feels dry and tight after bathing then your cleanser is too harsh for you!

 Also, only apply soap to areas of your skin that need to be cleaned.
 These include the areas with body odor glands and a lot of oil glands.
 We all know where these are: the armpits, groin, buttocks and feet have body odor glands, oil production is greatest on the face, ears, upper chest and back.

-Remember mild cleansers, applied where needed and rinsed well with warm water!
+Life Hack for Winter Skin Care: mild cleansers, applied where needed, and rinsed well with warm water!
+Cynthia Bailey, MD

-Exposure to harsh winter weather and dry air means using a skin moisturizer is a must!
+Exposure to harsh winter weather and dry air makes using a skin moisturizer is a must!

 Dry Skin Moisturizing 101.
 Even if you’re perfect at follow my cleansing recommendations in Part 1, you’re going to need GOOD moisturizers applied AT THE RIGHT TIME!

-Product quality is more complicated.
+Moisturizer product quality is more complicated than soaps and cleansers.
 The most effective moisturizers add oil, bind water and strengthen the skin barrier.

 - Oil ingredients include petrolatum and mineral oil.
-You can also find products with natural and food based oils including shea butter, jojoba oil and sesame seed oil to name a few.
+You can also find products with natural and food-based oils including shea butter, jojoba oil and sesame seed oil to name a few.
+My favorite botanical options include my Natural Lotion, Natural Butter and Face Oils!
+My skin depends on these all winter.

-- Water binding ingredients include glycerin (as in Daily Moisturizing Face Creams and Dry Skin Hand Cream), lanolin or wool alcohol (Bag Balm and Eucerin products), hyaluronic acid (Green Tea Antioxidant Skin Therapy) and the alpha hydroxy acids (AHA’s) which are lactic acid (Amlactin Cream) and glycolic acid (Glycolic Acid Face Cream)
+- Water binding ingredients include glycerin (as in Daily Moisturizing Face Creams and Dry Skin Hand Cream), lanolin or wool alcohol (Bag Balm and Eucerin products), hyaluronic acid (as in the very popular product combo I call Layered Up Besties), and the alpha hydroxy acids (AHA’s) which include lactic acid (Amlactin Cream) and glycolic acid (Glycolic Acid Face Cream and Glycolic Acid Body Lotion.

 - Barrier strengthening ingredients work by tightening the outermost cell layer of the skin called the stratum cornium.
 They make the skin smooth and polished.
 My favorite barrier enhancing ingredients are the alpha hydroxy acids (AHA’s).
 My elbows and knees are a great example of the power of AHA's, they are velvety soft after years of using Glycolic Acid Body Lotion.
 For the face, I like Glycolic Acid Face Cream (for all skin types).
 You need to know that AHA’s can be irritating to chapped skin.
 For chapped skin, moisturize for a month or two first with a gentle non-AHA moisturizer (such as Daily Moisturizing Face Creams, Nivea Cream or Dr. Hauschka’s Rose Body Moisturizer or Rose Day Cream) before you start using an AHA product.

-My favorite winter hydrating skin care moisturizer regimines:
+My favorite winter hydrating skin care moisturizer routines:

 - For your hands: Wash with a glycerin soap and use Dry Skin Hand Cream after as many of your daily hand washings as possible.
 If your hands chap anyway, give them a hydrating drink with a heavy lanolin containing ointment like Bag Balm at bedtime and cover them with cotton gloves overnight.